smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 17 - The Rampage.md

 "Then how-"

 "We're not responsible for what it was.
-But for what it's BECOMING."
+But for what it's becoming."
 Daedalus pulled him to his feet.
 "The door, Sisyphus.
 It preserved the door.
 That's choice.
 That's growth."

 Behind them, Theron was screaming orders at his guards.